 Game Changers: Five Movies That Changed The Film Industry Forever

 Some films are so revolutionary that they change how movies are made.
 Some provide audiences with such a thrill that they change what viewers demand.
-This hour-long presentation focuses on five notable titles – The Birth of a Nation, The Jazz Singer, Citizen Kane, Jaws, and Avatar – and how each changed the film industry and audiences forever.
+This hour-long lecture focuses on five notable titles – The Birth of a Nation, The Jazz Singer, Citizen Kane, Jaws, and Avatar – and how each changed the film industry and audiences forever.

-Famous Moments, Famous Movies: Behind The Scenes Of The Most Iconic Moments In Film History
+Famous Moments, Famous Movies: Behind The Scenes Of The Most Iconic Moments In Film History – Part I

 The shower scene in Psycho.
 The flying bikes in E.T.
 The title song in Singin’ in the Rain.
 All are memorable movie moments that have been cherished for generations and will be cherished for years to come.
-In this hour-long presentation, you’ll enjoy an insightful look at these scenes and more, sharing the stories, backgrounds and secrets that made them so unforgettable.
+In this hour-long lecture, you’ll enjoy an insightful look at these scenes and more, sharing the stories, backgrounds and secrets that made them so unforgettable.